 Thomas: Our new system supports what is known in the science as „data at rest“ and „data in transit“ encryption.
 This means that the hard drives are encrypted.
 The key (or password) to make the data in the server accessible is then entered by us administratively.
 The server can then deliver the data encrypted to the user.
 If the server or the hard disks are replaced, there will only be „data garbage“ on them.

-The CEO believes that his service is legal.
+The CEO of Premiumize believes that his service is legal.

 Is there any risk that the servers could be seized, as like those of SO.biz?
 Will the authorities then get access to the contents of my own Cloud Storage?